 - There is greater continuity of services from pre-release to post-release.

-- Staff members are better prepared to work with offenders.
+- Staff members are better prepared to work with persons convicted of a crime.

 - Assessments are being used well for services planning.

 - There is more time for case management.

 One of the most significant findings concerns the role of case manager.
 When persons convicted of a crime are released into the community, they must meet specific conditions of parole, including reporting once a month (or with whatever frequency the state requires) to their parole officer.
 This means that, historically, most parole officers handled hundreds of cases, leaving them with little time to focus on anything other than whether persons convicted of a crime are complying with their conditions of parole.
 But, with SCA funding, some sites provided special change-management training to parole officers, allowing them to assume more of a case manager role.
 Other sites brought in case managers from municipal departments and nonprofits.

 "Although their titles differ from site to site — re-entry specialist in one, enhanced parole agent in another — there's no doubt that case management was perceived as a critical, value-added feature in all of the sites," D'Amico said.